anupam-kumar-krishnan/Namaste-JavaScript/Chai aur Code JavaScript/01 JavaScript.md

 ## _Compiler_
 - Compilers already have a **understanding** of syntax used by a **programming language**

+- The compiler in JS is in browser which is why earlier people used to make first HTML and then add the Javascript to it.
+The they used to shoe the output in the console of the browser.

 - Earlier, to compile JavaScript, we need to make a HTML file and a JS file.
 Then we add the JS file to HTML by a script tag.
 As we all know, before compiler used to compiler JavaScript were inbuilt in Browsers.

+- Now JavaScript is not only used in frontend  but also in backend, mobile development and many more.

 - But nowdays, that compiler has been segregated and become a standalone software i.e. **_Node.js_**